 – fertility, including risk of miscarriage

-- The end result of these enzyme pathways (the domino line) is the production of glutathione, a major antioxidant and protector of your cells.
+- And methylation influences the production of glutathione, a major antioxidant and protector of your cells.

-- Ultimately these enzyme pathways affect the ability of your body to make new healthy cells.
+- Ultimately methylation affects the ability of your body to make new healthy cells.

 - MTHFR – stands for Methylenetetrahydrofolate reductase.
-It converts folic acid to methylfolate (5MTHF)
+It converts folic acid to methylfolate (5MTHF or B9) using B2.

-- MTRR – Methionine Synthase Reductase creates SAM and electrons that make energy in the mitochondria
+- MTRR – Methionine Synthase Reductase creates methylcobalamin (B12) from cobalamin.

-- BHMT – The backup system (so to speak) in the liver and kidneys that can also make methionine from choline and TMG
+- BHMT – The backup system (so to speak) in the liver and kidneys that can make methionine from choline and TMG.

-- CBS – Removes homocysteine from the MTR/MTRR cycle and converts it into cysteine and glutathione
+- CBS – Removes homocysteine from the methylation cycle (using B6) and converts it into cysteine and glutathione.

 How Do These Enzymes Affect Each Other?